 Ursula K. Heise is the Marcia H. Howard Chair in Literary Studies at the Department of English and the Institute of the Environment and Sustainability at UCLA.
 She is a 2011 Guggenheim Fellow and former President of ASLE (Association for the Study of Literature and the Environment).

-Vanessa de Oliveira Andreotti holds a Canada Research Chair in Race, Inequalities and Global Change at the Department of Educational Studies, University of British Columbia.
+Vanessa de Oliveira Andreotti is a Brazilian educator and Indigenous and land rights activist.
+She holds a Canada Research Chair in Race, Inequalities and Global Change at the Department of Educational Studies, University of British Columbia.
 Her teaching and research focus on analyses of historical and systemic patterns of reproduction of knowledge and inequalities and how these limit or enable possibilities for collective existence.
+Vanessa is one of the founders of the Gesturing Towards Decolonial Futures Arts/Research Collective and part of the coordination team of the Last Warning Campaign and of the Teia das 5 Curas network of Indigenous communities in Brazil.

 Nissa D. Tzun is the Project Founder & Editor-in-Chief of the Forced Trajectory Project (FTP).
 She is a multimedia artist specializing in illustration, graphic and web design, photography, film, public relations and investigative journalism.